artinZareie/single-cycle-mips/docs/ISA.md

 Note: For logical operations (andi, ori, xori), the 16-bit immediate is zero-extended to 32 bits.
 For arithmetic operations (addi), the immediate is sign-extended to 32 bits.

 But for branches, address mode is PC-relative.
-Dislocation is calculated relative to PC + 4.
+Displacement is calculated relative to PC + 4.

+**Note:** Branch instructions `bltz` and `bgez` use opcode 0x01 with the `rt` field used to specify the branch condition type (0x00 for bltz, 0x01 for bgez).

 ## J-type Instruction Format